fdsCG/java-common-pitfalls/markdowns/welcome.md

 Immutable means that once an object is created you cannot change the object itself.
 @[String is immutable]({"stubs": ["src/main/java/com/yourself/StringImmutable.java"], "command": "com.yourself.PitfallsRunner#stringImmutable"})
-You can change the reference to the object to print the expected result this way: `s = s.toUpperCase();`.

 @[BigInteger and BigDecimal are also immutable]({"stubs": ["src/main/java/com/yourself/BigIntegerImmutable.java"], "command": "com.yourself.PitfallsRunner#bigIntegerImmutable"})

+You can update the reference to the object to print the expected result.
 To avoid many mistakes just remember **all methods of an immutable object never change the object itself**.

 # equals(...) vs. ==